ReasonOCamlIndia/reason-ocaml-india.github.io/blog/2024-06-09-monopoly-game-rules-1.md

 ---

-Once again, the discussion after, lasted an hour.
+Once again, the discussion after lasted an hour.
 Srijan Paul shared how dithering in images can improve GIF color depths.